MobilityData/gbfs/gbfs.md

 GBFS Best Practice defines that:

 _GBFS producers_ should provide endpoints that conform to both the current specification long term support (LTS) branch as well as the latest release branch within at least 3 months of a new spec `MAJOR` or `MINOR` version release.
+It is not necessary to support more than one `MINOR` release of the same `MAJOR` release group because `MINOR` releases are backwards-compatible.
 See [specification versioning](README.md#specification-versioning)

 _GBFS consumers_ should, at a minumum, support the current LTS branch.
 It highly recommended that GBFS consumers support later releases.